makeiteasierapps/paxxium/README.md

 ## Bug Fixes:
 - When you close a chat and then try to reload via the "Load Chat" the socket connection does not re-establish.
-Error of 'Invalid frame header' is thrown.
-This might be because the socket connection is not being closed properly.
-This is not causing any issues but something to be aware of.
+After looking into this it appears to be coming from the hot reload and wont be an issue in production.

 - Add visual indication to show selected chat box.
 This could be a change in color, a border, or any other visual cue that clearly indicates the active chat box.